-As a representative of Nestlé, Luis Cantarell serves as Chairman of both Nestlé Brasil Ltda. and Nestlé Chile S.A.
+As a representative of Nestlé, Luis Cantarell serves as Chairman of Nestlé Brasil Ltda, Nestlé Brasil Holding Ltda and Nestlé Chile S.A.
 He is also Co-Chairman of the Supervisory Board of Dairy Partners Americas (Switzerland and New Zealand) and is a member of the Supervisory Board of Cereal Partners Worldwide, Switzerland.